Palm Beach Gardens DUI Lawyer

 What if you are arrested for a DUI in Palm Beach Gardens?

 If you are arrested for a Palm Beach Gardens DUI, the process will be very similar to other DUI's depending on if it is your first DUI, second DUI, third DUI or fourth or subsequent DUI.
 One of the main differences is that your first court date will take place in the Palm Beach Gardens Courthouse.
 Since the arrest for you DUI occurred in Palm Beach Gardens, the case will begin in the northern Palm Beach County satellite courthouse.
-This does not mean that the case will stay in here throughout its pendency as the case could eventually be brought to the main courthouse in West Palm Beach.
+This does not mean that the case will stay in here throughout its pendency, as the case could eventually be brought to the main courthouse in West Palm Beach.

 This is usually to your advantage as not all cases begin in a satellite branch.
 The court system already has an overwhelming number of cases.
 The satellite courthouses are designed to try to resolve misdemeanor cases without the cases being sent to the main courthouse.
-In order to do this, they often try have more favorable plea negotiations to get cases to resolve.
+In order to do this, they often try have more favorable plea negotiations to get cases resolved.

 Does the Palm Beach Gardens Police Department have DUI checkpoints?